“Sketch” is a contemporary tattoo style that’s been rising in popularity along with other modern techniques.

 Bird skull tattoos symbolism: Freedom of the soul, accepting one’s fate.
-Communicating with the dead.
+Communicating with the lost ones.

-Decorative usually refers to something ornate with pleasing geometry to it.
+Decorative tattoos usually refer to something ornate with pleasing geometry to it.

 These are a few of our favorite decorative tattoo themes, each of which would look amazing in the sketch style.

 An ouroboros sketch tattoo depicts a snake eating its tail, which is an alchemical image from several different belief systems.

 These tattoos can represent the cycle of life, the concept of eternity, or wholeness.

 Ouroboros tattoos symbolism: The birth/end cycle, eternal life, renewal.

 Arrow Sketch Tattoos